Karmantrex/Useful_scripts/Readme.md

-To use the timezone_enforcer.

-Make sure to turn of the all the feature in Date & Time in Mac setting such as Set date and time Automatically
- 24 Hour time
+🧭 How to Use the timezone_enforcer on macOS
+Before running the script, make sure to disable the following options in System Settings → Date & Time:

+Set date and time automatically

+24-Hour Time

 Set time zone automatically using your current location

+🔧 Setup Instructions
-Now save the file with the name timezone_enforcer
+Save the script with the name:

-Give execute permission using
+bash
+Copy
+Edit
+timezone_enforcer.sh
+Make it executable by running:

+bash
+Copy
+Edit
-Chmod +x timezone_enforce
+chmod +x timezone_enforcer.sh

-Then start.
+Start the enforcement:

+bash
+Copy
+Edit
+./timezone_enforcer.sh start
+Stop and clean up if needed:

+bash
+Copy
+Edit
 ./timezone_enforcer.sh stop
-And Stop if needed.
-./timezone_enforcer.sh start